Tetrax-10/reddit-backup-restore/README.md

 </br>

-### 3. Extra feature:
+### 3. Extra feature (clear account's user data):

-If you want to clear an account's user data (unsubscribe all joined subreddits, unfollow all users, delete all multireddits, saved posts and hidden posts), run:
+If you want to unsubscribe all joined subreddits, unfollow all users, delete all multireddits, saved posts and hidden posts, run:

 ```sh
 python clear.py account_username